Best Extra Firm Mattress - In Depth Mattress Reviews

 Having a mattress that helps you sleep better is great.
 It’s even better when it’s eco friendly, chemical free, and helps keep allergies at bay.
 That’s exactly what we got with this mattress.
 While it may feel like it sinks a little more than your typical ‘extra firm’ mattress, it delivered spine support you just can’t argue with.

-We also noticed that the latex seems to push back when there’s weight on it.
-That adds plenty of support to keep your shoulders, neck and spine aligned, which is ideal for people with frequent back pain and pressure.
+We also noticed that the latex seems to push back when there’s body weight on it.
+That adds plenty of support to keep your shoulders, neck and spine aligned, which is ideal for people with frequent back and joint pain as well as pressure.
 The wool cover is nice and soft, so it doesn’t feel like other beds.

 What We Like